Porsche says the car had been used improperly and Walker was assumed the risks of using the vehicle as a "sophisticated user"

 Nothing mechanical went wrong to cause the Porsche to leave the wide road.
 Investigators found “no pre-existing conditions that would have caused this collision,” the report said.
 Experts from Porsche and Michelin were consulted.

 Walker and Rodas, racing team partners, left a charity event at a car shop co-owned by the men to take a ride in an office park in the community of Valencia in Santa Clarita, about 30 miles north of Hollywood.
-The crash happened a few hundred yards away.
+The crash happened a few hundred yards away on a wide street.

 An autopsy revealed “scant soot” in Walker’s trachea, suggesting his life ended before the smoke and fire engulfed the car.